 As it is a National Park, day passes apply (unless you have an annual pass).
-It's $12 per vehicle.
-You can find out more about these here.
-The Camp fee's are the usual $7.50 per night.
+It’s $12 per vehicle.
+The Camp fees are the usual $7.50 per night.

 The wildflowers are spectacular here in season, and with plenty of tracks to walk on you’ll see heaps of them.
 If you want to know more about the national park, you can read the full post here: Walyunga National Park.